open-telemetry/opentelemetry-specification/specification/overview.md

 ### API

 API packages consist of the cross-cutting public interfaces used for instrumentation.
-Any portion of OpenTelemetry which 3rd-party libraries and application code depend upon.
+Any portion of OpenTelemetry which 3rd-party libraries and application code depend upon is considered part of the API.
 To manage different levels of stability, every signal has its own, independent API package.
 These individual APIs may also be bundled up into a shared global API, for convenience.

 ### SDK